FAQs

 If you are visiting us for a medical condition those exams are between $60-$175 depending on the complexity.
 If there is additional testing there can be charges for that.

 A typical medical eye check (Do I have pink eye? or Is there something in my eye?) is usually $80.
 Removing that rusty metal shard out of your eye is another $100.
 These exams and procedures are typically billed to your medical insurance.
+The insurance company will adjust the allowed amount based on the diagnosis and procedures performed.
+If you've met your deductible they will make a payment on your behalf.
+You will receive a bill for the balance due if your copay was less than the allowed amount.

 Do you charge extra for a contact lens prescription?